You put your money in a bank. You put your food in a refrigerator. You put your clothes in a closet.

 - Stock and bond certificates

-So, what should not be stored in a safe deposit box?
+So, what should not be stored in a safety deposit box?

 Anything you might need in an emergency, in case your bank is closed for the night, the weekend or a holiday.
 Possible examples: originals of a “power of attorney” (your written authorization for another person to transact business on your behalf), passports (in case of an emergency trip), medical-care directives if you become ill and incapacitated, and funeral or burial instructions you make.
 Consider giving the originals to your attorney, and making copies to go in your safe deposit box or to give a close friend or relative.
 Source